-If you are spending a weekend in Portland, you’ll want to base yourself in the center of all of the action.
+If you are spending a weekend in Portland, you’ll want to base yourself in the center of all of the action so that you don’t have to sacrifice anything on your Portland itinerary.
 The city is very walkable and most hotels have parking lots so you can simply drop your car and explore by foot for the weekend.

 Best Boutique Hotels in Portland, Oregon

 While I’ve never stayed in a Hoxton Hotel, I have visited several of their bars and restaurants.
 The Hoxton is a chic hotel that now has locations in several US and European cities, with more opening all the time.
 They are well designed and are usually inside historical buildings, which they have preserved and furnished to the style of the time that the building was built (usually).

 The Hoxton in Portland is very cool.
 It has big rooms at affordable prices, with many under $100 per night.
 They have a huge lobby with a cafe where you can come down for breakfast and they have an awesome rooftop bar with views over the city and great tacos (why is everyone in Portland making tacos?).

 2. The Hi-Lo

 The lobby of the Hi-Lo Hotel is what I want my future living room to look like.
 The sea-green sofas are plush and comfortable and there’s even a swing where you can hang out.
 They have seriously comfortable beds and a nice selection of rooms: twin rooms, double rooms, king and queens, and suites with warming fireplaces.
 They also have on-site parking for $25 per day, which is not very common in hotels around Portland.